AlexHarrods/Worst-Performing-NYC-Subway-Lines-in-2023-Through-Comprehensive-EDA/README.md

 - Major Incidents: Large-scale disruptions affecting 50+ trains.
 Through this analysis, I provide insights that can help improve transit efficiency and give riders a better understanding of the system's challenges.

-## Project Overview
-The NYC subway system serves millions of passengers daily, but it also faces significant operational challenges.
-This project examines ridership patterns, delays, incidents, and other performance metrics across different subway lines to determine the worst-performing lines in 2023.

 ## Datasets
 The analysis is based on three publicly available datasets from [data.ny.gov](https://data.ny.gov):
 - **MTA Subway Major Incidents**: Tracking major incidents that delay 50+ trains.